-The shelves of cookbooks shown above are in my kitchen/dining area, and I have another shelf of cookbooks in another bookcase, because there wasn’t room for them all here.
-I even borrow cookbooks from the library to read!
+The shelves of cookbooks shown above were in my kitchen/dining area when I lived in Ocean View, and I had another shelf of cookbooks in another bookcase, because there wasn’t room for them all here.
+I’ve even been known to borrow cookbooks from the library to read!

 When I moved onto my boat from a large house in the late 70s, I gave a book box of cookbooks to each of my four children.
 This is what I have left!

 I know I could probably find the same recipes online, but there is something deeply soul-satisfying about sitting down and reading through an old book of recipes that my mother, or grandmother used.
 Tucked into each book are other recipes given to me by friends, or that I have cut out of a magazine.